 Private and international schools in New Zealand

-Unless you are a permanent resident in New Zealand, you will be liable for international school fees at state schools.
+Unless expats have permanent residency in New Zealand, they will be liable for international school fees at state schools.
 However, even with these fees, state schools are still a cheaper option for expat parents looking for affordable schooling in New Zealand.

 Private schools receive about a quarter of their funding from the government, and the rest from school fees.
-There are a range of private schools in New Zealand, including several offering the International Baccalaureate and the IGCSE/ A-Levels.
+There is a range of private schools in New Zealand, including several offering the International Baccalaureate and the IGCSE/A-Levels.
 Some international schools in New Zealand are among the best in the world.

 Tertiary education in New Zealand

 There are a wide range of formal and vocational options when it comes to tertiary education in New Zealand.
 There are different types of institutions in this category, each with their own focus and approach.
 These include traditional universities, Institutes of Technology and Polytechnics (ITPs), Private Training Establishments (PTEs), Industry Training Organisations (ITOs) as well as Wananga (Maori institutions).